 If you’re in Tsukishima and you’re looking for great coffee, you’re going to have to do some hunting or walking, or both.
 Craft coffee places in the area are few and far between.
 There used to be Cafe Sicilia on Monja Street, but it didn’t survive the shortage of business during COVID-19 and has since been converted into another Monjayaki shop.
 If you google for coffee in Tsukishima, you’ll probably be directed to Tully’s or some Japanese-style kissaten (some are good, more on that in future articles).
 Slightly off the beaten path that is ubiquitously known as Monja Street is Cafe Unite, a tiny little coffee stand that serves specialty coffee and crepes.

 I call Cafe Unite a coffee stand mostly because they just have a storefront and a couple of seats placed on the sidewalk if you want to enjoy your coffee or crepe right away; there is no place to sit inside the store.
+(Update!
+They now have limited seating in the room adjacent to the store!
+It’s very homey and has tables for you to enjoy your coffee and crepes.)
 You can always take your coffee to go and walk to the nearby riverside walkway and park to enjoy your coffee along the Sumida River.
 Cafe Unite blends right into the surrounding storefronts, so keep an eye out, or you will miss them.
 It might be easier to find if you look for the scone shop (Little Spice) that has a more contrasting and easier-to-find facade across the street (they also serve coffee, but skip it, it’s not as good).

 Cafe Unite serves coffee made from Passage Coffee Roastery beans.
 They also use a great water conditioning system to help get the best flavor from the coffee.
 Combine the high-quality beans with a knowledgeable, skilled, and amazingly friendly barista, and the coffee is guaranteed to be good.
 You can choose from drip coffees or espresso-based drinks, and both are equally well-made and great tasting.
 For drip, they have a selection of beans to choose from that have great depth of flavor and a variety of processing so you can choose what you like.
 I often rotate between a washed Colombia Geisha when I want that smooth, sweet, and clean cup, and a natural process Ethiopia when I want that juicy and fruity cup of coffee.